 Go over the employment records to see if there are any improvements you could have made.
 It is also worth checking the training they have received, to ensure it was up-to-scratch.
 Firing an executive does not represent a ‘failure’, but a chance to learn.

 An important step to remember when firing someone is letting everyone know!
 The first group to tell is those who work directly with the manager.
 Their day-to-day experience at your company will change.
 This might be a difficult transition or a positive one.
 Either way, you should support them in adapting to the new way of work as quickly as possible.

 If you have fired a senior executive without a replacement, others might need to step into their role.
 In most cases, the CEO will be heavily involved in the firing process and will take on some of their duties after it has happened.
 However, if it is the CEO that’s been dismissed, you will need to make other arrangements such as preparing an interim CEO.
 In any case, everyone should know how this will change their responsibilities.

 This is also crucial for security purposes!
 You don’t want the executive to access the systems once they have left the company.
 If no one on the team knows the executive has been fired, they might be open about sensitive information.
 This is a clear risk to your company!
 Make sure everyone is told about the firing at the appropriate time.

 Firing a senior executive is never easy, but our management solution can help make the process as painless as possible.
 From organising a meeting to review the executive team, to creating a GDPR-compliant audit trail, make sure you go about things the right way.
+Convene is now also available fully integrated with Microsoft Teams, so your whole organisation can benefit from good governance practices.
 Read our customer success stories or book a free trial today!